apache/apisix/docs/en/latest/FAQ.md

   error_log_level: "info"
 ```

-2. Reload or restart APISIX
+2. Reload or restart Apache APISIX

 Now you can trace the info level log in logs/error.log.